 - 1. A petition for registration must be submitted to the Office of Student Life and Development.
 They will be reviewed within the closest registration window. - 2.
 Petitions must have a minimum of 5 students listed on the petition. - 3.
 Petitioning students must have a cumulative grade point average of 2.5 or higher to be considered in good standing to hold an executive board position. - 4.
 Petitions and registration documents must be submitted within 30 days of the beginning of the fall or spring term. - 5.
 Decisions regarding approval and disapproval are processed by the Office of Student Life and Development within 15 days after the registration window closes. - 6.
 Religious Organizations must be approved through the University Chaplain who will make the recommendation for approval or disapproval of the request. - 7.
-The petitioning organization will be notified by the Office of Student Life and Development of the decision made in respect to their status and subsequent actions in an approval letter. - 8.
+Academic Clubs or Honor Societies must be certified by the Chair of their department and have an advisor from the related academic field, for approval of the constitution. - 8.
+The petitioning organization will be notified by the Office of Student Life and Development of the decision made in respect to their status and subsequent actions in an approval letter. - 9.
 Attend New Organization Orientation and Training.